 The last night of our trip we sat together around dinner, and each of us read our entries.
 What a wonderful evening we shared.
 At dinner, I again reiterated how fortunate they were to have this opportunity to be exposed to world history and travel with their family.
 I stressed to them to be appreciative and grateful for all their good fortune, large and small.

-“Add the word gratitude to your vocabulary, dear grandchildren of mine I repeated throughout our family trip,” I implored them.
+“Add the word gratitude to your vocabulary, dear grandchildren of mine.”
+I implored them repeatedly throughout our family trip.

 The next day, we started our day at the Normandy Beaches.
 Our first stop was the Peace Museum where we learned the history of the Normandy Invasion.
 We saw a film and toured the Museum.
-A must.
+Darlings, a must!